-In response to the United Nations (UN) call to Decade of Action towards achieving the Sustainable Development Goals (SDGs) by 2030, Eswatini government with sector stakeholders organized local Food Systems Summit (FSS) dialogues, between May and September 2021, in preparation for the planned UN FSS to take place on 20th September 2021.
-As a consultation process, the FSS dialogues focused on improving the speed and quality of the country policies and strategies delivery on food system development and unlocking the potential to sustainable prosperity of Emaswati.
+In response to the United Nations (UN) call to Decade of Action towards achieving the Sustainable Development Goals (SDGs) by 2030, Eswatini government with sector stakeholders organized local Food Systems Summit (FSS) dialogues, between May and September 2021, in preparation for the planned UN FSS to take place on 23rd September 2021.
+As a consultation process, the FSS dialogues focused on improving the speed and quality of the country's policies and delivery strategies on food system development and unlocking the potential to sustainable prosperity of Emaswati.

-The Eswatini Dialogues Leaving No Person Behind
+The Eswatini Dialogues- Leaving No Person Behind

-Despite COVID 19 disruption, the country successfully held over 16 FSS gatherings composed of: five senior government and partners meetings, one independent dialogue for Farmers, nine commodity Value Chain dialogues and one nutrition & social protection platform.
-Facilitated dialogues included Accelerating Household Food Security, Agriculture Indaba, Eswatini Farmers Contributing to Sustainable Food Systems (ESNAU), Value Chain dialogues for: Dairy, beef, vegetables, fruits, maize and beans, sugar, pork, cotton and nutrition and social protection.
+Despite COVID 19 disruption, the country successfully held over 16 FSS gatherings composed of: five(5) senior government and partners meetings, one (1) independent dialogue for Farmers, nine(9) commodity Value Chain dialogues and one (1) targeted nutrition & social protection platform.
+Facilitated dialogues included Accelerating Household Food Security, Agriculture Indaba (Summit), Eswatini Farmers Contributing to Sustainable Food Systems (ESNAU), Value Chain dialogues for: Dairy, beef, vegetables, fruits, maize and beans, sugar, pork, cotton and nutrition and social protection.

 Over 867 people actively contributed to Eswatini FSS dialogues from a diverse spectrum including: 251 farmers, 205 government personnel, 48 private organizations staff, 85 civil society representative, 48 independent groups and 50 individuals.
+Extended participation was enabled through live-streaming on social media platforms.
 The dialogues considered and validated options for game-changing propositions for action along the five FSS Action Tracks; responding to Gender, Human Rights, Finance and Innovation.